hacklab-fi/nakkisade/README.md

 If you want custom settings, put them in settings_local.py.
 There's a template version of it in nakkisade/.

+### Matrix support

+Nakkisade supports notifications of registrations on a Matrix channel.
+Set the relevant variables in settings_local.py (see template) and Nakkisade will notify when people register on the notification channel.

 ## Developer stuff

 To generate languages: